NVIDIA/deepops/tests/hpl-burnin/README.md

 ## Getting started

-First clone the DeepOps repo to the shared home directory of the slurm cluster login node.
-Then place the hpl binary in the hpl-burnin directory (`deepops/tests/hpl-burnin`) and run launch_experiment_slurm.sh from it without any options.
+From the DeepOps repo, either copy the entire DeepOps repo or just the hpl-burnin test directory to the user's home directory of the slurm cluster to be tested.
+It is assumed that this directory is on a shared filed system.
+Place the hpl binary in the hpl-burnin directory (`deepops/tests/hpl-burnin`) and run launch_experiment_slurm.sh from it without any options.

 ```sh
 git clone https://github.com/NVIDIA/deepops.git